kubermatic/docs/content/kubermatic/master/installation/add_seed_cluster/_index.en.md

 **in the master cluster**.

 {{% notice warning %}}
 Do not install the `kubermatic-operator` chart into seed clusters.
+It's possible to run master and seed in the same Kubernetes cluster, but this still means only a single operator is deployed into the shared cluster.
 {{% /notice %}}

 Make sure the kubeconfig contains static, long-lived credentials.
 Some cloud providers use custom authentication providers